natcap/invest/CONTRIBUTING.md

 3. Do you know how to fix the bug?
 Learn how we handle code contributions in the [Contributing Code](#contributing-code) section of this guide.

 ## Requesting Features
 A feature is any addition or modification that affects users of the InVEST software but does not directly address a specific bug.
-A feature may be very small (e.g., minor styling updates in a small component of the Workbench) or very large (e.g., a new InVEST model), or somewhere in between.
+A feature may be very small (e.g., minor styling updates in a small component of the Workbench), very large (e.g., a new InVEST model), or somewhere in between.

 If you want to suggest an InVEST feature:
 1. Search the [InVEST Open Issues on GitHub](https://github.com/natcap/invest/issues) to see if it has already been suggested.